TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

-Our COVID-19 response  DetailsLast Day!
-EXTRA 25% OFF $100+ with code: JCPSHOP3 Details
+Our COVID-19 response  DetailsEXTRA 25% OFF $75 or more with code: GIFTMOM Details
-EXTRA 20% OFF under $100 with code: JCPSHOP3 Details
+EXTRA 20% OFF under $75 with code: GIFTMOM Details Order by 12PM 4/30 to get it by Mother’s Day!
+Details
-Free Shipping Over $49  DetailsOur COVID-19 response  DetailsLast Day!
-EXTRA 25% OFF $100+ with code: JCPSHOP3 Details
+Our COVID-19 response  DetailsEXTRA 25% OFF $75 or more with code: GIFTMOM Details

 Enable Accessibility